Index changes may drive interest in Reits

 The association promotes the European listed property industry, and skeptics might note that investors wary about exposure to volatile banking shares already have access to exchange-traded funds that focus solely on REITs.
 Still, others have also argued that the new sectoral changes will catalyze interest in listed property.

 Many active fund managers have chosen to stick to conventional stocks with which they are familiar rather than venturing into the world of REITs, which come with their own valuation metrics and tax considerations.
-According to Goldman Sachs, almost 40 percent of US large-cap managed funds do not own any REITs, while those that do tend to hold an underweight position.
-Last year, JPMorgan estimated this underweight position could result in some $100 billion in inflows.
+According to Goldman Sachs, almost 40 percent of US large-cap managed funds do not own any REITs, and those that do tend to be underweight.
+Last year, JPMorgan estimated that this underweight position could result in $100 billion in inflows.

 Growing importance

 The move recognizes the growing importance of listed property firms in global markets.
-Although first established in the 1960s, there were no REITs in the S&P 500 recently as 2001.
-Today, there are 28 REITs and property management and development companies in the index.
+Although first established in the 1960s, there were no REITs in the S&P 500 as recently as 2001.
+Today, the index has 28 REITs and property management and development companies.

 Worth more than $600 billion, their total market capitalization accounts for approximately 3 percent of the S&P 500 – more than that of the telecom and materials sectors and comparable to the utility sector.
 REITs have increasingly gained traction outside of the US, including in Ireland, where three firms – Green Property Reit, Hibernia Reit, and Irish Residential Properties Reit (Ires) – have floated on the stock market since 2013.